-Let’s take a look at a collection of recounts and pull back the curtain on the often veiled, highly respected, longest tenured WWE legend- the phenom himself, Undertaker.
+Let’s pull back the curtain on the often veiled, highly respected, longest-tenured WWE legend- the phenom himself, Undertaker.
 Not only is the Undertaker the stuff of legend in WWE, but he is also behind the scenes as well, having played the role of resident locker room leader for many years and often the bridge between talent and Vince McMahon himself.
 Whenever you hear somebody speak of him, they speak in a tone of respect and adoration.

 SGT SLAUGHTER on Discovering The Undertaker